siddhartha-gadgil/DeptWeb/_seminars/2023/2023-05-31-apoorva-khare.md

 venue: LH-1, Mathematics Department
 ---

 If we had two extra thumbs, how would we check if "2024" is divisible by eleven?
 Or by "11"?
-We will see a simple test for any divisor $d$, in any coprime base $B$ - i.e. usable by species having any number of fingers (whether shaped like hot-dogs or not).
+We will see a simple test in any base
+$B$, i.e. usable by species having any number of fingers (whether shaped like hot-dogs or not); and for any divisor $d$.
 That is, the test works for everything ($d$), everywhere ($B$), all at once.

 We will then move to recurring decimals.
 Note that 1/3 = 0.3333... and 1/3x3 = 0.1111... have the same number of digits - one -